|

 Vimoutiers

-chocolate shops, gift shops and more, there are some lovely bars
+post office, chocolate shops, gift shops and more, there are some

-that look out over the main square, where you can bask in the sunshine
+lovely bars that look out over the main square, where you can bask

-and have a refreshing drink whilst you enjoy the relaxed French
+in the sunshine and have a refreshing drink whilst you enjoy the

-useful information such as opening times and entrance fees for special
+lots of useful information such as opening times and entrance fees

-places you want to visit.
-It is situated to the left Hotel de Ville
+for special places you want to visit.
+It is situated to the left

 Markets